 The Seed Bride Initiative works because wedding vendors give what they do best.
 Makeup artists, photographers, caterers, decorators, designers, planners, and more donate their services so one deserving couple can have a complete wedding package at no cost.

-If you want to be part of the Seed Bride vendor community, follow these steps carefully.
+If you want to be part of the Seed Bride community, here’s the straightforward way to do it.

 Vendors from across Ghana are welcome to apply.
-If the event is outside your base, you will be responsible for transport, accommodation, and any other costs your service requires unless otherwise agreed.
+If the event is outside your city, you will be responsible for transport, accommodation, and any other costs your service requires unless otherwise agreed.

-If selected, be prepared to coordinate closely with the Seed Bride team and other vendors.
-Confirm your availability for the proposed dates, be clear about any extras that would incur costs, and provide proof of work or references if requested.
+You’ll coordinate with the Seed Bride team and other vendors.
+Confirm your availability, outline anything that may come with extra costs, and be ready to provide additional proof of work if requested.

 Joining the Seed Bride Initiative is simple, but it matters that every vendor comes prepared and professional.
 Your service doesn’t just fill a role on the wedding day — it helps create a life-changing moment for a couple who otherwise could not afford it.